 - Empyema after the liver abscess rupture

-- Amoebic liver abscess representing risk of rupture to the pericardium
+- Amoebic liver abscess representing a risk of rupture to the pericardium

 - Impending abscess rupture (no medical response in about 3-5 days to expanding abscess)

 - Percutaneous drainage by catheter can be lifesaving in patients with amoebic pericarditis